danpeirce/photogate-box/README.md

 * [hex/timer_box_PIC18F2620.hex](hex/timer_box_PIC18F2620.hex)

-There is a six pin programming header on the PIC board in the lasergate box available for programming.
+There is a six pin programming header on the PIC board in the photogate timer box available for programming.
 In 2023 the MPlab IPE still works with a PICkit3.

 ## Communication between Timer Box and Host